Environmental History IV symposium

 Paul-André Rosental, Professor of History, Sciences Po, Paris

-Bas Smets, Landscape Architect of LUMA Arles' Landscape Park
+Bas Smets, Landscape Architect, LUMA Arles

 Jonas Staal, Artist